We invested 10% to pay back tech debt; Here's what happened

 There is so much tech debt that we should park all regular activities and go fix that for six months.

 But we can’t do that.
 Who is going to run the product add new features while we’re paying the tech debt?
-How about breaking the work into smaller parts and gradually do it over time in parallel with regular tickets?
+How about breaking the work into smaller parts and gradually doing overtime in parallel with regular tickets?

 Another developer said: